Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Week 2-4: Stabilize one foundation layer

-Pick one foundation layer – sleep is best because it affects everything else.
+Pick one foundation layer, and sleep is best because it affects everything else.
 Your goal is not perfection.
 It is consistency.

 For sleep: Set a target bedtime and wake time (e.g., 11pm bed, 7am wake).
 Stick to it within +/- 30 minutes every day for 21 days.
 Remove screens from your bedroom.
-One hour before bed, dimmed lights and no work.
-This sounds obvious, and it is – most people do not do it because it is boring.
+One hour before bed, dim the lights and stop working.
+This sounds obvious, and it is.
+Most people do not do it because it is boring.
 But boring consistency beats exciting inconsistency.

 Measure sleep consistency using your phone’s built-in tracker.
 Record the data weekly.
 Plot it on a spreadsheet if you want to see the trend.
-Visual representation of improvement often motivates people more than raw numbers.
+A visual representation of improvement often motivates people more than raw numbers.

 Week 4: Retest your cognitive baselines